 - a.
 What designated and informal recreational opportunities are in the immediate vicinity?
 The Proposal site will be a new neighborhood/community Park that provides a variety of recreational opportunities.
-There are several nearby parks including Lake People Park, Genesee Park and Rainier Playfield as well as additional open space at John Muir Elementary School. - b.
+There is nearby Oxbow Park. - b.
 Would the proposed project displace any existing recreational uses?
 If so, describe.
-The proposal will not displace existing recreational uses since there are none currently. - Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: Not applicable.
+The proposal will not displace existing recreational uses since there are none currently.

+c.
+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: Not applicable.